aleya-dev/libaeon/README.md

 Code style
 --------------
 A detailed description of code style is yet to be written.
 Please follow the style as established in the existing code.
-When in doubt, ask Robin Degen.
+When in doubt, just ask!

 In short: